FAQ

 How do you make money from this site?

-Through Matt's Octopus Energy referral link.
-If you sign up using it and the referral qualifies, you get £50 account credit and Matt gets £50 account credit too.
+Through the Octopus referral link on this site.
+If you sign up using it and the referral qualifies, you get £50 account credit and this site may receive an affiliate commission.
 There are no ads, sponsorships or data-selling arrangements.

 Where do the tariff rates come from?